httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Introduction

-This document defines a new HTTP header that enables UAs to identify web hosts that expect the presence of Signed Certificate Timestamps (SCTs)
+This document defines a new HTTP header field that enables UAs to identify web hosts that expect the presence of Signed Certificate Timestamps (SCTs)
 {{!I-D.ietf-trans-rfc6962-bis}} in future Transport Layer Security (TLS)
 {{!RFC5246}} connections.

-Web hosts that serve the Expect-CT HTTP header are noted by the UA as Known Expect-CT Hosts.
+Web hosts that serve the Expect-CT HTTP header field are noted by the UA as Known Expect-CT Hosts.
 The UA evaluates each connection to a Known Expect-CT Host for compliance with the UA's Certificate Transparency (CT) Policy.
 If the connection violates the CT Policy, the UA sends a report to a URI configured by the